Pranav-S-M/Multi-Shape-Detection-and-Segmentaion/README.md

 This is an exercise in object detection and image segmentation using CNNs (implemented with keras using tensorflow backend).

 ## Training Data
 The dataset consists of five different shapes (Rectangle, Circle, Triangle, Pentagon and Hexagon) and the bounding boxes and image masks for all the images containing a combination of these shapes (maximum of three objects per image).
-The overlap between these objects are controlled by calculation the IoU scores for the individual bounding boxes and the default is set at 5% - meaning the bounding boxes in the default setup will not overlap more than 5%.
+The overlap between these objects are controlled by calculating the IoU scores for the individual bounding boxes and the default is set at 5% - meaning the bounding boxes in the default setup will not overlap more than 5%.

 The training data can be created using the [Data Generator](https://github.com/Pranav-S-M/Multi-Shape-Detection-and-Segmentaion/blob/master/Data_Generator.py).